onflow/sdks/README.md

 **Overview**

 Building a full-featured SDK will involve a few steps:
-- Access node client: enable connection to the emulator or any access node using GRPC or REST
+- Access node client: enable connection to the emulator or any access node using GRPC or HTTP
 - Encoding/decoding cadence: ability to parse results from cadence value to SDK objects and vice versa
 - Transaction signing: implement signing in order to submit valid transactions
 - Developer UX: implement validations, factory methods for different resources, offer templates, documentation